Israel–Liberia relations: History

-Before Israeli statehood, Liberian statesmen such as Edward Wilmot Blyden found parallels between the history of the Jewish people and the initial Americo-Liberian settlers, as they were both oppressed peoples that sought statehood as an escape from persecution.
+Before Israeli statehood, Liberian statesmen such as Edward Wilmot Blyden found parallels between the history of the Jewish people and the initial Americo-Liberian settlers, as they were both oppressed peoples that sought statehood in the form of a return to a perceived "homeland" as an escape from persecution.
 As such, Blyden saw similarities in the Back-to-Africa movement and Zionism.
-Israeli historian Yekutiel Gershoni posited that the Liberian population's Christianity gave the country a familiarity with Jewish history, particularly the Biblical account of Jewish slavery in Ancient Egypt, that helped strengthen the early bond between the countries.
+Blyden, along with other prominent Americo-Liberian leaders, was a Christian Zionist.
+Israeli historian Yekutiel Gershoni posited that historical similarities between the two countries helped strengthen their early bonds.

+Joseph Massad, a critic of Israel, also saw major similarities between Israel and Liberia.
+He described them both as oppressive, settler colonial projects rooted in Protestant ideology and backed by Western powers.
+In an opinion piece for Middle East Eye, he compared the two countries with the statement, "Like the Israelis who champion their freedom from antisemitism with no regard to the Palestinians, the Americo-Liberians established their independent state with no regard to the indigenous Africans."

 Tubman administration

-Liberia was one of the United Nations member states to vote in favor of statehood for Israel on 29 November 1947.
+Liberia was one of the 33 United Nations member states to vote in favor of statehood for Israel on 29 November 1947.
+Liberia initially opposed the partition plan, but the United States threatened to cut crucial aid to the country if it voted against the plan.
 Israel's first ambassador to Liberia was Ehud Avriel, who was accredited in 1957.
 On 9 April 1959, Israel made its first agreement with an independent African nation in its treaty of friendship with Liberia.
 Between 1959 and 1973, Israel and Liberia would make five more agreements.
 In this same period, Israel would receive one state visit from Liberia in June 1962, when President Tubman visited Jerusalem.
 Liberia would receive two state visits from Israel, one from President Yitzhak Ben-Zvi to Monrovia in August 1962, and one from Prime Minister Levy Eshkol in June 1966.

 Israel helped to contribute to President Tubman's Open Door Policy in the late 1950s.
 This policy's goal was to bring economic development to Liberia's interior.
 This involved foreign financial investment, as well as development of its mining and agricultural industries.
 In the late 1950s, two surveys were conducted by Israeli experts in regard to the agricultural possibilities of Liberia.
 Private Israeli businesses also provided both large scale construction projects, such as with the Ducor Hotel and a new Executive Mansion, in addition to smaller projects.
 Israel also helped develop Liberia's medical capabilities.

 President William Tubman was a proponent of Israel, and throughout his term in office, he resisted pressure from the Organisation for African Unity (OAU) to oppose Israel.
 In 1967, after the Six-Day War, Liberia was the first African country to move its embassy in Israel to Jerusalem.
+It was shown in declassified documents from the Israeli Ministry of Foreign Affairs that diplomatic officials in the Tubman administration, including representatives to the UN, were bribed by Israel in the form of cash and gifts in exchange for diplomatic support.